Catholic Schoolhouse Tour 3: Week 16

 - Find sources of friction in your house (and no I don’t mean between siblings).
 Brakes on your car or bicycles and the stop for the string that you pull up your window blinds are both examples of friction working FOR us.
 Find some places where friction works against you (how about vacuuming and mopping?
 A rougher tile is harder to clean than a smooth tile or laminate).

-- If the experiment in the Year 3 Science book for this week doesn’t satisfy your students curiosity, check out this experiment at Discovery Kids.
+- If the experiment in the Tour 3 Science book for this week doesn’t satisfy your student’s curiosity, check out this friction experiment.